kaenasylva/kaenasylva.github.io/essays/efficiency-in-complexity.md

 ---

 ## What is a UI Framework?
 <p>A UI (User Interface) framework is a pre-built set of graphical user interface (GUI) elements, like buttons, checkboxes, dropdowns, etc., that developers can use to build the front end of web or mobile applications.
-Some of these frameworks, such as [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/), are considered by some to be overcomplicated – the preferred alternative being raw HTML and CSS.</p>
+Some of these frameworks, such as <a href="https://getbootstrap.com/docs/5.3/getting-started/introduction/">Bootstrap 5</a>, are considered by some to be overcomplicated – the preferred alternative being raw HTML and CSS.</p>

 <p>Last week, I learned HTML and CSS on the fly over the course of a few days.
 This week, I learned to use Bootstrap 5 to add to my front-end development abilities.
 Learning to use a UI, like Bootstrap 5, can sometimes feel as difficult as learning a new programming language – especially relative to HTML.
 With that in mind, I'd feel comfortable saying that UI frameworks are an incredibly useful tool for enhancing software development.</p>